Run some setup code for this notebook.import random

 X_dev -= mean_image

-# third: append the bias dimension of ones (i.e. bias trick) so that our SVM
+# third: append the bias dimension of ones (i.e. bias trick) so that our SVM# only has to worry about optimizing a single weight matrix W.

 X_train = np.hstack([X_train, np.ones((X_train.shape[0], 1))])